 A separate study performed at Harvard University Department of Psychology found that people who struggle with a substance use disorder are significantly more likely to have thoughts of suicide as well as attempt suicide than the general population.
 This study, along with others, goes on to suggest that suicidal ideation and substance abuse may both be impacted by a behavioral trait, namely impulsivity.
 While these are distinct conditions, the intensity and frequency of their manifestation may share underlying psychological causes.

 Finally, one comprehensive meta-analysis of the link between suicidal ideation and substance abuse included over 870,000 participants.
 In this review of over 43 separate studies, they determined that people who struggle with substance abuse are just over 2x as likely to experience suicidal ideation, almost 2.5x as likely to attempt suicide, and are almost 1.5x as likely to die by suicide than those who do not have a substance abuse issue.
-There were two studies included in this review which were outliers, one of which claims that people with substance abuse resulted in a 7.23x greater chance of death-by-suicide.
+There were two studies included in this review that were outliers, one of which claims that people with substance abuse resulted in a 7.23x greater chance of death by suicide.
 Whatever the exact numbers may be, there is certainly a strong and well-documented connection between these two debilitating and potentially fatal conditions.
 The most effective course of action for people to recover from co-occurring drug use and suicidal ideation is to enter an inpatient drug rehab center.

 What Factors Contribute To Suicide?